Back to top

 Microsynth and its subsidiaries (Microsynth Austria and Microsynth Seqlab) are committed to sustainable development1, as illustrated in the following examples:

 - Wherever possible, we sort waste materials for recycling and use the recycled products

-- Microsynth AG operates a new state-of-the-art photovoltaic power system at its headquarter in Balgach, Switzerland.
+- Since 2012, Microsynth AG operates a photovoltaic power system at its headquarter in Balgach, Switzerland.
 79 solar panels covering a total area of 130 m2 produce a total annual power output of roughly 23’000 kWh.
-This amount of power is usual enough to satisfy the need of 5–6 single family houses.
+This amount of power is usually enough to satisfy the need of 5–6 single family houses.

 - Our printed materials are predominantly made from recycled fiber-based paper or FSC-certified paper.
 All marketing materials printed at external printing shops are printed climate-neutrally.